Projects

 New Zealand law doesn't make it clear whether synthesising sexual imagery of someone without their consent is criminal.
 We made a submission to the Justice Committee outlining how the law should be fixed.

-Can we build a system for analysing judicial decisions at scale?
+Can we build a system for analysing judicial decisions at scale

 Past Project